adesh6601/cagd_project/Visualiser/SymmetricDDA/README.md

 ### 2. Files
    - `SymmetricDDA.h` and `SymmetricDDA.cpp`: Implementation of the SymmetricDDA Line Drawing Algorithm.

-   - `drawLineBySymmetricDDA()` function takes line as input with the help of end points of line remaining points are generated using algorithm.
+   - `plotLine()` function takes line as input with the help of end points of line remaining points are generated using algorithm.

    - **Responsibility:** The core line drawing algorithm processes user input and computes the line.